Emm-Anuel100/Weather.Now-PWA/README.md

 ## Requirements

 - Modern web browser (Chrome, Firefox, Edge, Safari, etc.)
-- If you prefer using the app on your mobile phone, you will need an Android device.
+- If you prefer using the app on your mobile phone, it should be an Android device.

 ## Installation